Turkmenistan at the 2017 Asian Winter Games

-Turkmenistan is scheduled to compete in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
-This will mark the country's debut at the Asian Winter Games.
-The country is scheduled to compete in one sport: ice hockey.
+Turkmenistan competed in the 2017 Asian Winter Games in Sapporo and Obihiro, Japan from February 19 to 26.
+This marked the country's debut at the Asian Winter Games.
+The country competed in one sport: ice hockey.

 Background

 Turkmenistan originally had intended to make its debut at the 2007 Asian Winter Games in Changchun, China, however its athlete was not allowed to compete officially, as the country was not an official member of the International Skating Union at the time.

 Competitors

 The following table lists the Turkmenistani delegation per sport and gender.

 Ice hockey

-Turkmenistan has entered a men's hockey team.
-The team is scheduled to compete in division 2.
-This will mark the country's debut in the sport at the Asian Winter Games.
+Turkmenistan entered a men's hockey team, competing in division 2.
+This marked the country's debut in the sport at the Asian Winter Games.
 Before the tournament, the team had a training camp in Minsk, Belarus, and won both friendly games against local club teams.
 Turkmenistan finished in first place (11th place overall) in division 2 of the competition.